dsreesa/Real-Vision-Applicant-Code-Test/README.md

+Please open the codeTest.py file and run in command-line

+python3 codeTest.py

-Please open the codeTest.py file and run in command-line python3 codeTest.py you will see the top ten of the result please read the comments in codeTest.py for the explanation of my code thank you.
+You will see the top ten of the result please read the comments in codeTest.py for the explanation of my code thank you.